squirrel-prover/squirrel-prover/README.md

 ## Build

-You need OCaml.
-Developers use versions 4.05 and 4.06.
-The software should build with versions up to 4.08, but with deprecation warnings.
+You need OCaml version 4.07 or more.
+The prover is known to build with OCaml up to 4.10.0, although with deprecation warnings.

-You need the following tools and libraries, to be installed e.g. with opam.
+We recommend that you use opam (version 2.0 or more).
+It will notably allow you to install the required tools and libraries, with the following command:
 ```
 $ opam install . -y --deps-only
 ```